JoePaxton/paxtonjf/Research1DESC.md

 **Explanation**

 First you need to get the Track ID from the song you want to analyze.
-Then you can continue making your graph the way you want it to look using matplotlib.
+Then you can continue making your graph the way you want it to look using http://matplotlib.org/.
 After this, I used a scatter and bar plot from the [matplotlib.org] API and fed the data of the mean of pitches and timbre into two different plot.

 ```python